ramluislmarmol/portfolio/README.md

 - Incorporated diverse visualizations to highlight key operational insights, enhancing data accessibility and decision-making for production and operation managers.
 - My entry for the Emerson x DAPH National Data Challenge 2025 (results pending).

+## Key Insights:
+- 55.91% of Total Downtime is caused by Operator Errors.
+Removing these will result in an 81.11 average production time, a 20.11% improvement.
+- Downtime per hour peaks at noon (12:00pm) and at closing hours (7:00pm) with a similar trend for operator-caused downtime.
+- Machine adjustment accounts for the highest contribution for operator-caused downtime.
+Interestingly, Mac accounts for the highest contribution in batch change, but the lowest contribution to machine adjustment.
+- RE-600 and LE-600 has noticeably high ratio of operator-caused downtime.
+OR-600 is also commendable.
+Whereas DC-600 has a high ratio of machine caused downtime.

+## My Recommendations:
+- Examine the area during the noon and closing hours to find the root cause of the spike.
+Possible causes may include but not limited to;
+-- the rising Philippine temperature, making working conditions for laborers uncomfortable during noon, -- “End of work” effect, where operators (anticipating the end of their shift) may psychologically disengage from tasks.
+- Operator training to reduce the effect of man-made error.
+Machine adjustment training for Charlie, Dee and Dennis and batch change training for Mac is recommended.
+Adding standard operating procedures and kanban system may prove useful.
+- Process inspection and study especially for RB-600 and LE-600 is recommended to help identify possible work errors.
+DC-600 machine inspection is also recommended .

 ## **Analyzing Motorcyle Part Sales**
 [Queries are hosted in DataCamp](https://www.datacamp.com/datalab/w/09c538e2-93e6-4498-ba97-ec3e0b05e031/edit)